Synergyfy/McomLoyaltyAPI/docs/admin_guides/tier_configuration.md

 }
 ```

-### 2. Creating a "Gold" Tier (Power Users)
+### 2. Creating a "Gold" Tier with Pro Options
-This tier offers high limits, full feature access, and rewards for progression.
+This tier offers high limits, but allows for "Pro" users to have even more.

 **Endpoint**: `POST /tiers`